How I TRAINed to learn Rails

 I read a lot of books in a short period of time, watched hours of tutorials and courses but not everything was helpful.
-Some of the thing I learned actually confused me more than I already was.
+Some of the things I learned actually confused me more than I already was.
 I broke down a list for you.

 - Blogs can confuse you

 Unless you are reading a blog post such as “How to learn rails”.
 As a newbie, blogs that teach you rails won’t help but confuse you.
-There is one simple reason for that: Ruby/Rails have different practices depending the versions.
+There is one simple reason for that: Ruby/Rails have different practices depending on the versions.
 For instance; the asset pipeline was introduced in Rails 3 and a lot of blogs won’t tell you that but assume that you already know.

 - Ruby and Rails Versions

 Ruby is a growing language and there are hardworking people that are still improving it.
 Same thing with Rails.
 As the language and framework improve; a few things will change.
-For someone that have absolutely no experience with ruby/rails noticing a change is like looking for a needle on the grass.
+For someone that has absolutely no experience with ruby/rails noticing a change is like looking for a needle on the grass.
 A good thing to avoid confusion between ruby or rails version is to first figure out what’s the difference between them.
-Read the release notes; they contain usefull information that will avoid you hours of debugging.
+Read the release notes; they contain useful information that will avoid you hours of debugging.
 To give you an idea of how the release notes look like: Here a link to the release note for Rails 4.